Nexus-Mods/game-oblivionremastered/README.md

 Automatic Blueprint/Logic mod detection relies on the mod archive to include the `LogicMods` folder within its structure.
 Alternatively if the archive structure does not include it, the user can select the `Blueprint Mod` mod type by double clicking on the respective mod inside the mods page, and changing the mod type via the dropdown button in the mod panel.

+## Known issues

+- Paks are currently not sortable via a Load Order page.
+This is due to change in the future.

 ## Unsupported mods

 Vortex doesn't officially support managing of mods that are reshades, save game\config edits or require external tools (apart from UE4SS).